seyeolajuyin/hngInternship/README.md

 # hngInternship
-this repo is for task that will assigned to seyeOlajuyin for the hngInternship program
+this repo is for tasks that will assigned to seyeOlajuyin for the hngInternship program